Menu for neutered cats: choosing the right food. Nutrition for castrated cats

 An adult cat eats TWO times a day.

-An elderly pet over 7 years old, eats three to four times a day in small portions.
+An elderly pet over 7 years old eats three to four times a day in small portions.

 Gradually.
-Within a month - one and a half, we add the food to which we want to transfer the cat to the usual food.
+Over the course of a month or a month and a half, we add the food we want to switch the cat to to the usual food.
 We reduce the amount of the old food with each meal, and gradually increase the amount of the new food.
-This rule applies to all types of feed, even within the line of one manufacturer.
-It is not advisable to abruptly switch to a new food, digestion may be upset.
-And the matter will not be in the quality of food, but in a sharp change in the usual diet.
-We can offer the following translation scheme for "capricious":
+This rule applies to all types of food, even within the line of one manufacturer.
+It is not advisable to suddenly switch to a new food; digestion may be upset.
+And it won’t be a matter of the quality of the food, but rather a sudden change in the usual diet.
+You can suggest the following translation scheme for “whims”:

 Is it possible to feed a cat both natural food and ready-made food?

-Do I need to give vitamin and mineral complexes?
+Do I need to give vitamin-mineral complexes?

-• CALCIDEE - "Calcium, phosphorus and vitamin D", in the form of tablets with a pleasant taste and smell of milk, contains calcium, phosphorus and vitamin D in the optimal ratio for the proper development of the bones and teeth in puppies and kittens.
+• CALCIDEE - “Calcium, phosphorus and vitamin D”, in the form of tablets with a pleasant taste and smell of milk, contain calcium, phosphorus and vitamin D in the optimal ratio for the proper development of bones and teeth in puppies and kittens.
 They are also simply necessary for pregnant and lactating females.

 • Beaphar TOP-10 - complex of minerals and vitamins